 - Insert material into machines, either manually or using material handling equipment

 - Operate shaping and forming equipment, such as metal or plastic molding, casting, or coremaking machines

 - Test and compare finished workpieces to specifications

 - Observe and adjust or replace dull or damaged cutting tools

 Although many workers both set up and operate machines, some may specialize in being a machine setter or a machine operator and tender.

 Machine setters, or setup workers, prepare the machines before production, perform test runs, and, if necessary, adjust and make minor repairs to the machinery before and during operation.
 Computer numerically controlled (CNC) setters upload computer control programs.

 After installing the tools into a machine, setup workers often produce the initial batch of goods, inspect the products, and turn over the machine to an operator.

 Machine operators and tenders monitor the machinery during operation.

 After a setter prepares a machine for production, an operator observes the machine and the products it makes.
 Operators may have to load the machine with materials for production or adjust the machine’s speeds during production.
 They must periodically inspect the parts a machine produces to ensure everything works properly, repairing equipment as needed.
 For example, the parts a machine produces may show defects if the cutting tool inside a machine becomes dull or damaged after extended use.
 When that happens, it is common for an operator to remove the worn tool and replace it with a new one produced by tool and die makers.
 Operators may fix minor problems themselves but may have an industrial machinery mechanic fix it.

-In addition, new production techniques, such as team-oriented “lean” manufacturing, require machine operators to rotate between different machines.
+In addition, production techniques, such as team-oriented “lean” manufacturing, require machine operators to rotate between different machines.
 Rotating assignments results in more varied work but also requires workers to have a wide range of skills.